the-turing-way/the-turing-way/workshops/book-dash/book-dash-mcr-report.md

 * Kirstie impressed us with her experiences of dog training. 🐶
 * Joe informed us about a bomb detector made from bees. 🐝

-During the dash, we set out to build upon the [Collaborations Workshop Hackday experience](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/collabw19/hackdayreport_20190403.md): we wanted to enhance the first version Turing Way project and ensure that contributing to the project is as straightfoward as possible.
+During the dash, we set out to build upon the [Collaborations Workshop Hackday experience](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/collabw19/hackdayreport_20190403.md): we wanted to enhance the first version of *The Turing Way* book and ensure that contributing to the project is as straightfoward as possible.
 We had a mixture of contributions including curating and editing existing content, expanding existing content and writing entirely new content:
-* Many of the pull requests's below have been approved and published already!
+* Many of the pull requests below have been approved and published already!
 * New content includes chapters on
   * Reproducible Data Analysis Pipelines for Machine Learning
   * Credit for Reproducible research